wang1kevin1/cs111/assgn-2/design.md

 While the run queue will still use FreeBSD's FIFO, it will simulate a priority queue.
 Because we will be inserting items throughout the run queue, we will be using linked-lists.
-While we should've used heaps -- O(lg n) -- and implemented an extractMin for choosing a thread to run , linked-lists -- O(n) was easier with the library TAILQ procedures)
+While we should've used heaps -- O(lg n) -- and implemented an extractMin for choosing a thread to run , linked-lists -- O(n) was easier with the library TAILQ procedures.

 If a run queue is empty, we will insert the thread at the head.
 Otherwise, we will cycle through the run queue and compare our threads actual priority against